 If the going gets a little tougher (but not very much), we may also need an application to edit a few lines in a configuration file.
 We will use WordPad (ships with Windows itself) to edit that file – if any editing is required.

 You can download Friendica in two zip (compressed) files.
 The first contains the core system and can be found here: https://github.com/friendica/friendica/releases.
-Be sure to grab the .zip version and not .tgz – and also go for the latest version.
+Be sure to grab the archive containing Friendica and the dependencies identified by the full in the filename (e.g. friendica-full-2018.05.tar.gz) and also go for the latest version.
+If you want to check the integrity of the full archive, you can find the SHA256 check sum here.

 You will also be needing the addons – not all of them are optional for what we are doing here.
-Find them on this page: https://github.com/friendica/friendica-addons.
-(The addons are slightly less conspicous on their respective page than the core system.
-Look for the Clone or Download button and then choose Download ZIP.)
+Find them on this page: https://github.com/friendica/friendica-addons/releases and download the archive corresponding to the Friendica version you’re installing.

-Now put those two zip files on your Windows desktop and unzip them.
+Now put those two archive files on your Windows desktop and extract them in a folder of your choice.

 Run your FTP client.
 We’ll assume you are using Cyberduck.
 Press the button at the top left to open a connection to the server.
 Then enter the details for your account, as received from your provider: Server(probably your own domain name), username and password.
 Finally, press connect.

 If nothing shows up in the main window, try toggling a few of the options given (passive mode, perhaps).
 If that doesn’t work, try another protocol – FTP-SSL or SFTP.
-If nothing at all does the trick (very unlikely), phone your provider and ask for help.
+If nothing at all does the trick (very unlikely), please call your hosting provider and ask for help.

 Once you are connected to your shared hosting account, either navigate to your web root directory (if you are using a separate domain) or navigate to the directory you created for your subdomain.
 If you are unsure what your web root directory is, search your provider’s help pages for more information.
 If even that fails to make things clearer, your provider certainly deserves a phone call.